 If you’re comparing it with the less expensive and less time-consuming sport pilot license, the private license offers you more privileges.
 It allows you to fly bigger, faster planes on longer trips away from home.
 Plus, it allows you to fly at night, or internationally.

-If you’re looking to make a career as a pilot, you’ll need to make the private pilot license your first step.
+If you’re looking to make a career as a pilot, you’ll need to make the ppl license your first step.
 You’ll then have to earn your instrument rating and then your commercial pilot certificate.

 If you just want to go flying to have some fun, then it’s a great way to do that too.